-[5] As required by s 190A(3) I have had regard to the following information when considering the claim: the further amended application, including its attachments; the geospatial assessment and overlap analysis (geospatial report) prepared by the Tribunal's Geospatial Services on 14 September 2015 and a IspatialView analysis undertaken by myself on 27 October 2015.
+[9] I have also had regard to my reasons to register the Kulyakartu application and to information contained in an geospatial assessment and overlap analysis (geospatial report) prepared by the Tribunal's Geospatial Services on 11 December 2015 and a iSpatialView analysis undertaken by myself on 21 January 2016.

-[6] I have not considered any information that may have been provided to the National Native Title Tribunal (Tribunal) in the course of the Tribunal providing assistance under ss 24BF, 24CF, 24CI, 24DG, 24DJ, 31, 44B, 44F, 86F or 203BK of the Act.
+[10] I have not considered any information that may have been provided to the National Native Title Tribunal (Tribunal) in the course of the Tribunal providing assistance under ss 24BF, 24CF, 24CI, 24DG, 24DJ, 31, 44B, 44F, 86F or 203BK of the Act.

-[7] Also, I have not considered any information that may have been provided to the Tribunal in the course of mediation in relation to this or any other claimant application.
+[11] Also, I have not considered any information that may have been provided to the Tribunal in the course of mediation in relation to this or any other claimant application.